 |Dublin Mile: Leading a star-studded field.
 Elliott Lincoln, Halberg and Delany follow.
 All were under 4:00; Elliott broke the WR with 3:54.5.|

 Two weeks later, Thomas was lining up in the Three Miles final of the Commonwealth and Empire Games.
-As WR holder he was the favorite.
+As world-record holder he was now the favorite.
 Pirie had a faster time (13:36.8 over 5,000) but he was not in form.
-Nor was Derek Ibbotson, who had won the 5,000 bronze in Melbourne in front of Thomas.
-Thomas led the field for the first mile in a brisk 4:18, well below his WR pace.
+Nor was Derek Ibbotson, who had won the 5,000 bronze in Melbourne ahead of Thomas.
+Thomas led the field for the first mile in a brisk 4:18, well below his world record pace.
 But then he slowed.
 No one else was willing to lead.
 So he was still in front at two miles (8:55.6) with five runners, including Pirie and Ibbotson, on his heels.
 In the ninth lap, Halberg of New Zealand moved to his shoulder and then sprinted flat out.
 “He done me like a dinner,” Thomas ruefully admits.
 “Once he got away, I knew I wasn’t going to catch him.”
 Halberg had a nine-second lead at the end; Thomas had to be content with a silver medal.
-Thomas respects Halberg but he still takes pleasure in the fact that it took Halberg many attempts over the next three years to break his Three Miles WR.
+Thomas respects Halberg but he still takes pleasure in the fact that it took Halberg many attempts over the next three years to break his Three Miles world record.